-2. Other distressing and inappropriate behaviours
+Other distressing and inappropriate behaviours

 Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy and/or this Bullying Prevention Policy where the behaviour constitutes bullying.
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy/Student Engagement Policy/Code of Conduct.

 Mutual conflict involves an argument or disagreement between people with no imbalance of power.
 In incidents of mutual conflict, generally, both parties are upset and usually both want a resolution to the issue.
 Unresolved mutual conflict can develop into bullying if one of the parties targets the other repeatedly in retaliation.
 Social rejection or dislike is not bullying unless it involves deliberate and repeated attempts to cause distress, exclude or create dislike by others.